munnep/TFE_airgap/manual_setup/README.md

 - [x] Create an AWS bucket
 - [x] Create a valid certificate to use
 - [x] Get an Airgap software download
+- [ ] create an elastic IP to attach to the instance
 - [x] create a virtual machine in a public network with public IP address.
     - [x] firewall inbound are all from user building external ip
     - [x] firewall outbound rules